n6ai/minze/docs/index.md

 features:
   - icon: 👶
     title: Simple
-    details: Dive right in by scaffolding a project or using a CDN link.
+    details: Dive right in by scaffolding a project, installing via npm or using a CDN link.
     link: /guide/
     linkText: Quick Start
   - icon: ⚡